Mwiche96/OhMyGrid/docs/impact.md

 Europe and beyond</a></figcaption>
 </div>

 [PyPSA-Earth](https://pypsa-earth.readthedocs.io/en/latest/index.html) is the first energy model to enable regional studies based on OpenStreetMap to be carried out across the globe.
 The data is clustered into larger regional electrical hubs to simplify the power system model and improve computational efficiency.
 However, the energy potential of entire regions is underestimated if lines and substations are missing.
 Therefore, improving the current state of the OpenStreetMap's electrical grid data significantly enhances the reliability and effectiveness of this planning tool for energy studies in [regions all around the world](https://pypsa-earth.readthedocs.io/en/latest/users_list.html#).
 Initial attempts to use OpenStreetMap data for energy modeling are being made by the German Aerospace Center with the [SciGrid](https://www.dlr.de/en/ve/research-and-transfer/projects/project-scigrid) project starting in 2014.
-Afterwards project like [OSMoGrid](https://github.com/ie3-institute/OSMoGrid), [GridTool](https://github.com/IEE-TUGraz/GridTool), [osmTGmod](https://github.com/wupperinst/osmTGmod) and [OpenGridMap](https://github.com/opengridmap) have continoued this development first focusing on the German electrical grid.
+Afterwards project like [OSMoGrid](https://github.com/ie3-institute/OSMoGrid), [GridTool](https://github.com/IEE-TUGraz/GridTool), [osmTGmod](https://github.com/wupperinst/osmTGmod) and [OpenGridMap](https://github.com/opengridmap) have continued this development first focusing on the German electrical grid.

 ---